OpenINF/openinf-util-types/README.md

 <a name="isFloat32Array"></a>

 ## isFloat32Array(value) ⇒ <code>boolean</code>
-Determines if value is actually a Float32Array.
+Determines if value is actually of type `Float32Array`.

 **Kind**: global function